Thumb Basal Joint Arthritis

 The most common symptom is pain at the base of the thumb.
 The pain can be aggravated by activities that require pinching, such as opening jars, turning door knobs or keys, and writing.
 Severity can also progress to pain at rest and pain at night.
 In more severe cases, progressive destruction and mal-alignment of the joint occurs, and a bump develops at the base of the thumb as the metacarpal moves out of the saddle joint.
 This shift in the joint can cause limited motion and weakness, making pinch difficult.

 The next joint above the CMC may compensate by loosening, causing it to bend further back (hyperextension).

 The diagnosis is made by history and physical evaluation.
 Pressure and movement such as twisting will produce pain at the joint.
 A grinding sensation may also be present at the joint.
 X-rays are used to confirm the diagnosis, although symptom severity often does not correlate with x-ray findings.

 WHAT ARE THE TREATMENT OPTIONS?

 Less severe thumb arthritis will usually respond to non-surgical care.
 Arthritis medication, splinting and limited cortisone injections may help alleviate pain.
 A hand therapist might provide a variety of rigid and non-rigid splints which can be used while sleeping or during activities.

 Patients with advanced disease or who fail non-surgical treatment may be candidates for surgical reconstruction.
 A variety of surgical techniques are available that can successfully reduce or eliminate pain.
 Surgical procedures include removal of arthritic bone and joint reconstruction (arthroplasty), joint fusion, bone realignment, and even arthroscopy in select cases.
-A consultation with your Dr. Skarparis can help decide the best option for you.
+A consultation with Dr. Andreas Skarparis can help to decide the best option for you.